|Coordinates:||22.9930 N -98.1658 W|

 El Zacatón sinkhole is included in the following list:

 - Marcus O Gary, John M. Sharp Jr.Volcanogenic karstification of Sistema Zacatón, Mexico.
-Accessed in 2nd July 2010
+Accessed on July 2, 2010